Delicious and complex flavors from this Pressure Cooker Japanese Beef Curry in less than one hour! No more standing over a hot stove for hours.

 Cooking this dish in the Pressure Cooker as opposed to on the stove, delivers tender meat, that melts in your mouth.
 I used my Pressure Cooker and the result was incredible.
 The meat was falling a part, tender and the flavor was infused throughout the dish.

-I like to use Golden Curry Mix, Hot and/or Vermont Curry, Medium Hot together in one recipe.
+I like to use House Foods Java Curry, Golden Curry Brand, and/or Vermont Curry together in one recipe.
 I find the Hot has much more depth and flavor than the Mild or Medium.
 It’s not a spicy heat hot, so don’t fear the “Hot” choice.

 Make sure you make extra, so that you can turn this Curry into Japanese Vegetable Beef Curry Fried Rice the next night.
 I usually make a recipe and a half so that I’ll have leftovers to freeze for a quick meal and so that I can make Japanese Vegetable Beef Curry Fried Rice or Beef Curry Toast, the next day.